rollacaster/elcontext/README.md

 ![img](https://github.com/rollacaster/elcontext/blob/master/screenshot.png)

-When the curernt time is within the timespan and your current position within 100 meters of the location the action is triggered once per day.
+When the current time is within the timespan and your current position within 100 meters of the location the action is triggered once per day.